When the personal becomes political

 It’s with this in mind that FunDza continues to tackle such crucial topics and the data shows readers are attracted to this kind of content.

-During its first week of publication, Mahonono’s piece was viewed nearly 4,000 times and has generated more than 100 likes and many comments.
+During its first week of publication Mahonono’s piece was viewed nearly 4,000 times and it has generated more than 100 likes and numerous comments.
+One reader comments, “Personal accounts like these help is (sic) humanize depression.
+Bravo.”

-Many who read the piece felt as if they were reading their own story, with another reader commenting “That hit home”.
+Many who read this piece felt as if they were reading their own story with another reader commenting, “That hit home.”

-Research conducted in 2018 by StatsSA found only 31.7% of back children are raised with their biological fathers at home.
+Research conducted in 2018 by StatsSA found only 31.7% of Black children are raised with their biological fathers at home.
 Qualitative data collected by FunDza mirrors this.

-Sotondoshe implores fathers around the country: “For those fathers who ‘choose’ to be ATM fathers, from one tata to another, let us do better majita!”
+Sotondoshe implores fathers around the country, “For those fathers who just ‘choose’ to be ATM fathers, from one tata to another, let us do better majita!”

 To date this blog has 115 likes and 44 comments – a testament to the way in which FunDza’s writers are able to touch readers by creating engaging, relevant and relatable content.

-Dyer says there is a hunger among SA youth for content that reflects their realities, as harsh these might be.
+Dyer adds that there is a hunger among SA youth for content that reflects their realities, as harsh these might be.

 “Think of yourself as a reader – to feel seen, to hear your own story, to feel less alone in a tough world.
 This can sometimes be the difference between giving up and staying the course.”